Is $100K a Good Salary for a Single Person?

 It’s not just you: Goods and services have gotten more expensive, thanks in part to inflation.
 Depending on where you live, you may be paying more for housing, transportation, food, health care, and other necessities compared to someone in a neighboring town or state.

 One way to determine whether $100,000 is enough for you to live on is to look at your cost of living.
 The cost of basic necessities varies by location, and this is often reflected in salaries.
-Areas with higher wages tend to have a higher cost of living, while areas with a lower cost of living have lower wages.
+Areas with higher wages tend to have higher costs of living, while areas with a lower cost of living have lower wages.

 With that in mind, here’s a look at what the average resident in each state spends on basic necessities, according to data from the U.S. Bureau of Economic Analysis.